DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

-Non-UK citizens can train to teach in England.
+England's Department for Education welcomes non-UK citizens who wish to train to teach in England.
 This step by step guide explains how citizens from all countries outside the UK can apply for teacher training.

 If you're already a qualified teacher, find out how you can [teach in England if you completed your teacher training outside the UK.](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).